-This is a three year course designed for students who plan on making medicine a career.
-Sophomores will have priority in scheduling for this course.
-In this course, students will learn the basics of anatomy, physiology, biomechanics, kinesiology, general nutrition, and basic athletic training procedures.
-Lab sessions cover training room operations 40 hours per semester and cover taping & wrapping, athletic injury assessment, advanced CPR, use of heat & cold modalities, record keeping, rehabilitation, and time management skills.
+This course is designed for students who plan on making medicine a career.
+In this course, students will learn the basics of anatomy, physiology, general nutrition, and basic athletic training procedures.
+Lab sessions cover training room operations 5 hours per semester and cover taping & wrapping, athletic injury assessment, use of heat & cold modalities, record keeping, rehabilitation, and time management skills.
 Also included are job shadow and internship opportunities.
 Extended hours are required per instructor's specifications.